Table of Contents

 Classification of Vertebral Fractures

-Before we discuss the different indications and findings on imaging studies of the spine and the spinal cord, it is important to define the main types of vertebral fractures one might face during their trauma-care rotation.
+Before we discuss the different indications and findings on imaging studies of the spine and the spinal cord, it is important to define the main types of these fractures.

-Osteoporotic fractures can present as a wedge, concave or biconcave, or a crush fracture.
+Osteoporotic fractures can present as a wedge, concave or biconcave, or crush fracture.
 A wedge fracture involves the anterior vertebral body.
 A concave or biconcave fracture usually involves the central part of the vertebra.
-Finally, a crush fracture involves the anterior, central and posterior elements of the vertebral body.
+Finally, a crush fracture involves the anterior, central, and posterior elements of the vertebral body.

-Loss of the vertebral height is an important indicator of the severity of the osteoporotic fracture.
+Loss of vertebral height is an important indicator of the severity of the osteoporotic fracture:

-- Grade I fractures usually have a preserved vertebral body height of more than 75% of the normal vertebral height.
+- Grade I fractures usually have a preserved vertebral body height of > 75% of normal vertebral height.

-- Grade II fractures have a vertebral body height between 50–75% of the normal height.
+- Grade II fractures have a vertebral body height of between 50% and 75% of normal height.

-- Grade III fractures have more than 50% loss of the normal vertebral body height.
+- Grade III fractures have > 50% loss of normal vertebral body height.

-These previous classifications are based on the morphology of the involved vertebra.
-Another important classification is based on the presence of spinal canal deformity due to free fragments entrapment for instance.
+Another important classification is based on the presence of spinal canal deformity due to the entrapment of free fragments.
 This can be excluded by a multi-detector computerized tomography (MDCT) scan of the spine.
-Sagittal magnetic resonance images of the spinal cord are also useful in the evaluation of the involvement of the spinal cord.
+Sagittal magnetic resonance imaging (MRI) of the spinal cord is also useful in the evaluation of the involvement of the spinal cord.

-The mechanism of injury can be also used as a classifier in vertebral fractures as either
+The mechanism of injury can be also used to classify vertebral fractures.

 - Flexion-compression injuries are more likely to cause a wedge fracture.

-- Axial-compression mechanism of injury, such as falling vertically from a height, is more likely to cause a burst fracture or a crush fracture.
+- The axial-compression mechanism of injury, such as falling vertically from a high height, is more likely to cause a burst fracture or a crush fracture.

-Classification based on the level of neurological impairment as per the ASIA classification
+Classification is based on the level of neurological impairment, as per the American Spinal Injury Association classification:

 - Total loss of motor and sensory function